 Several other online transactions are possible with a checking account.
 For instance, with online banking, an account owner can set up automatic bill pay for recurring payments like rent, water/electric bills, etc., and even make one-time payments.

 Such transactions are usually impossible with a savings account, although one can transfer money from his or her savings account to a checking account.

 edit Debit Cards

-Checking accounts often come with debit cards that allow users to get money from an ATM and pay for items in stores.
+Checking accounts often come with debit cards that allow withdrawals from an ATM and pay for items in stores.
 Debit cards only allow users to spend money that is available in the account.

 Savings accounts typically do not come with debit cards, so withdrawals must either be transferred to a connected checking account online, requested over the phone, or done in person at the bank.

-Savings accounts are designed for occasional use, and so often have restrictions on how often money can be withdrawn.
-These are typically three to six withdrawals a month, including electronic transfers and automatic payments.
+Savings accounts are designed for occasional use, so they usually have restrictions on how often money can be withdrawn.
+The limit is typically three to six withdrawals a month, including electronic transfers and automatic payments.
 There is no limit to the number of deposits one can make into a savings account.